Montgomery, Minnesota: Education

 Montgomery is a part of the Tri-City United School District, ISD #2905.
-The district includes a grades 9-12 high school in Montgomery; K-8 campuses in Montgomery and Le Center; and a K-4 elementary school in Lonsdale.
+The district includes a grades 9-12 Tri-City United High School in Montgomery; K-8 campuses in Montgomery and Le Center; and a K-6 elementary school in Lonsdale.
 The district's sports teams, the Titans, are members of the Minnesota River Conference, and participate in baseball, softball, basketball, cross-country, hockey, tennis, track, football, cheerleading, wrestling, golf and volleyball.

-The academic performance of students exiting Tri-City United High School has been subject to concern from the community.
-With a slim majority of students (58%) graduating without achieving proficiency in Mathematics, and a substantial number of students graduating without achieving proficiency in Reading (53%).
-Graduates from the Tri-City United School District rarely go on to attend elite higher education institutions.
-The Tri-City United School District hosts a significant number of minority students (17%), and spends a significant amount of funding on ESL (English as a Second Language) programs.

 The Most Holy Redeemer Catholic School is a parochial pre-K-8 school.
 Its sports teams, the Raiders, compete in the Tri-County Private School Conference in sports including volleyball, basketball, baseball and softball.

 Arts and culture

-Montgomery celebrates its Czechoslovakian heritage annually at the end of July with one of Minnesota's oldest festivals, Kolacky Days.
+Montgomery celebrates its Czechoslovak heritage annually at the end of July with one of Minnesota's oldest festivals, Kolacky Days.
 The festival dates back to 1929, when an estimated 6,000 people visited Montgomery for the first Kolacky Day celebration, held on October 1.

 "The Kolacky Day spirit reigned supreme from early Tuesday morning until a comparatively late hour Wednesday morning.
 More than 1,600 of the celebrated delicacies were devoured," according to a Montgomery Messenger account from the following week.

 Events at the first celebration included a trap shooting tournament, a parade, sports and races, and a football game between Montgomery and Le Sueur Center (now Le Center).

 In 1931 Miss Leatta Ehmke (later Leatta Trnka) was crowned the first Kolacky Queen by Mayor Henry Westerman.
 For the 1934 celebration, a novelty button, sold by the Kolacky girls, was devised and is still in use today.
 Following the attack on Pearl Harbor on December 7, 1941, Kolacky Day retreated to the background until the Montgomery Community Club revived the celebration in 1948.
 Kolacky Day officially became a summer festival in 1966 when the traditional date, the last Sunday in September, was dropped in favor of the first weekend in August.
 The earlier date and warmer weather brought huge crowds to the festival.
 In 1975, Kolacky Day became Kolacky Days and the event was held for the first time at the end of July.
 It is now celebrated on the fourth full weekend of that month.
 The shift was made at the urging of the Green Giant vegetable canning company, to avoid conflict with the busy corn-processing season.

 Other annual events include the Torchlight Parade & Fireworks, the Masopust Festival also known as "The Czech Mardi Gras" and the Miss Czech-Slovak MN Pageant.